carla-simulator/carla/Docs/adv_traffic_manager.md

 Stores information about the vehicles in the world so that it can be easily accessible during all the process.

-*   Receives the current state of all vehicles in the world from the [ALSM](#ALSM).
+*   Receives the current state of all vehicles and walkers in the world from the [ALSM](#ALSM).
 Their position, velocity and some additional information (such as traffic light influence and state).
 It also stores some additional information such as whereas these vehicles are under the inffluence of a traffic light and what is the current state of said traffic light.
 *   Stores in cache all the information so that no additional calls to the server are needed during the [Control Loop](#control-loop).

 __Related .cpp files:__ `TBD`.